Caretakers keep places such as schools, apartment blocks and public buildings clean, safe and in good order.

 Caretakers usually earn

-Caretakers usually earn between $17 and $18 an hour.
+- Caretakers at schools usually earn between minimum wage and $20 an hour.

-Caretakers working for schools often get allowances for clothing and footwear, transport and training.
+Caretakers working at schools often get allowances, such as those for clothing and footwear, transport and training.

 (This information is a guide only.
 Find out more about the sources of our pay information)